seven5/seven5.github.io/tutorial.md

 You'll notice that the branch "my-simple-server" is being pushed to "master" on heroku because heroku only builds on pushes to master.

-You should now be able to go "https://damp-sierra-7161.herokuapp.com/" (with your app's name) and see the same output that you receive locally.
+You should now be able to visit "https://damp-sierra-7161.herokuapp.com/" (with your app's name) and see the same output that you receive locally.

 <a name="database"></a>

-# Adding A Database
+# Add A Database

-You should start by going to your app on the [heroku dashboard](https://dashboard.heroku.com/apps/).
-Click on your apps name from the list of apps and then click on "Get more addons".
-Then scroll down to the "Heroku Postgres" icon in the "Data Stores" section.
+Most realistic applications need access to reliable relational store.
+Fresno is no exception, so we'll go ahead and set this up now.

 ## Preparation for this lesson